JohnScience/mime_typed/README.md

 This library allows writing code generic over [MIME types] easier and has **opt-in** support for [`mime`].
 With `mime_support` feature enabled, traits obtain new functions for returning instances of [`mime`] library types.

+With `evcxr_support` feature, the crate also offers support for [`evcxr`] Rust kernel for Jupyter Notebook.

 The types offered by library are zero-sized.

-There are plans for adding opt-in support for [`evcxr`].
-However, opt-in support for other projects may be considered as well.
+Opt-in support for other projects may be considered as well.

 [`mime_typed`]: https://crates.io/crates/mime_typed
 [`mime`]: https://crates.io/crates/mime